denisacostaq/StyleCode/index.md

 **Decision:**

 Constructors should never call virtual functions.
 If appropriate for your code , terminating the program may be an appropriate error handling response.
 Otherwise, consider a factory function or `Init()` method.
 Avoid `Init()` methods on objects with no other states that affect which public methods may be called (semi-constructed objects of this form are particularly hard to work with correctly).

+Take a policy of always listing every data member on the constructor initialization list.
+To avoid having to memorize when data members must be initialized in the member initialization list and when it’s optional, the easiest choice is to always use the initialization list.
+It’s sometimes required, and it’s often more efficient than assignments.
+To avoid the possibility of some truly obscure behavioral bugs, always list members in the initialization list in the same order as they’re declared in the class.([see Item 4][mayers1]).